klozn/10-javascript/60-projects/parkshark/README.md

 ## Timing

 We've created two categories of stories: Must-Have's and Nice-To-Have's.
-Focus on the Must-Have's, when they're fully implemented you can go to the Nice-To-Have's.
+Focus on the Must-Have's, when they're fully implemented (or, to not interfere with other developers) you can implement the Nice-To-Have's.

 ## Functional Stories